microsoft/azure-shortcuts-for-java/README.md

 > :warning: **NOTE**: Although the project is currently based on Java 7, switching to Java 8 is under consideration, as v8 offers some important programming features it'd make a lot of sense to take advantage of (especially lambda support).

-* Azure SDK for Java v0.9.0 (installed by the pom.xml file, so no need to install separately)
+* Azure SDK for Java v0.9.* (installed by the pom.xml file, so no need to install separately)
 * An Azure subscription

 ## Scope

 Everything that is explicitly documented in this readme is being tested.
 The samples are excerpts from automation tests.
 Some typos are still occasionally possible - sorry!
 Someday this will be more automated for maximum reliability.
 But the general principles this project aspires to follow rigorously are *"Documentation is code"*.

 There are no JavaDocs (yet).
-Someday there will be.
+Someday there may be.
 Note though that the point of this API design is to *minimize* the user's dependence on API documentation.
 The API should "just make sense".
-So expect the JavaDocs to be rather minimalistic.

 ## Programming patterns